readthedocs/blog/announcing-community-cdn.rst

     GET https://docs.readthedocs.io/en/latest/
     ...
-    Cache_tag: docs-latest,docs
+    Cache-Tag: docs,docs-latest

 We return a tag that matches both the ``$project``, and the ``$project-$version``.
-This allows us to bust the cache for a specific version, or across the entire project.
+This allows us to invalidate the cache for a specific version, or across the entire project.

 As you know,